 You'll want to store breast milk in a container designed for that purpose.
 Follow these guidelines to keep your expressed breast milk healthy for your baby:

 - Wash hands thoroughly before expressing or handling milk.

 - The color of milk will vary depending on mom's diet.
 Don't worry.
 This is normal.

 - Use clean containers and pumping equipment that have been washed in hot, soapy water and rinsed thoroughly.
-(Boiling items after washing is important where water supply may not be clean.
+(Boiling items after washing is important where the water supply may not be clean.
 If this is the case, BabyGearLab recommends using shatterproof glass containers.)

 - Hard containers with an airtight seal are preferred for long-term storage of human milk, such as glass.
-Do not fill container completely because breast milk expands as it freezes.
+Do not fill the container completely because breast milk expands as it freezes.

 - Plastic storage bottles and bags specifically designed for human milk storage can be used.
 Do not use ordinary plastic storage bags or formula bottle bags.

 - Several expressions throughout the day may be combined.
 Keep each day's milk separate from other days.

 - Write the date on the container, so you can always use the oldest milk first.